Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

+\paragraph{The MQI Rubric} For each MuSiQue validation trace, the judge returns two values.
+The first is a holistic level $L_{\mathrm{obs}} \in \{0, 1, 2, 3, 4, 5\}$ on the rubric of \S\ref{sec:experiments:metrics}, ranging from direct answers with no visible reasoning at $L_{\mathrm{obs}} = 0$ to integrated five-phase reasoning at $L_{\mathrm{obs}} = 5$.
+The second is the subset of phases present in the trace, drawn from Understanding and Filtering, Planning, Execution and Monitoring, Self-Correction, and Verification.
+We summarize per-method behavior with $\overline{L}_{\mathrm{obs}}$, the mean over samples, and the phase presence ratios.
+Higher values correspond to traces that contain more of the five phases.

+\paragraph{Where Baselines Miss the Target Phases} Table~\ref{tab:phase_presence} reports $\overline{L}_{\mathrm{obs}}$ together with Phase~4 Self-Correction and Phase~5 Verification presence ratios across model scales.
+Two patterns hold across scales.
+First, baselines without behavioral supervision such as Base, Prompt, GRPO, RS, and TokenSkip include Phase~4 in roughly 37\% to 52\% of samples, with Qwen3-0.6B GRPO an outlier at 67\%.
+These baselines include Phase~5 in only 19\% to 33\% of samples.
+Their $\overline{L}_{\mathrm{obs}}$ values sit between 2.36 and 2.99, consistent with mostly linear chains of thought, intermittent monitoring, and no systematic verification.
+Second, LIMOPro has an unusual profile.
+Phase~4 falls below 5\%, in line with its post-hoc step-pruning that removes self-correction segments.
+Phase~5 lands between 77\% and 80\% across the three scales 0.6B, 1.7B, and 4B, a length-side artefact of its compression. $\overline{L}_{\mathrm{obs}}$ is the lowest among all methods because the rubric scores integrated phase use rather than phase presence alone.

+\paragraph{Phase Profiles of MBT-S and MBT-R} MBT-S inserts Phase~5 with a Verification ratio of 96\% to 98\% across scales and reaches $\overline{L}_{\mathrm{obs}} \approx 4.0$.
+Its Phase~4 ratio of 36\% to 37\% is in line with the baselines.
+The pattern follows from how MBT-S synthesizes traces from the gold answer.
+When the synthesis is correct on the first attempt, the teacher does not need an explicit error-recovery cycle.
+Self-Correction therefore appears only when the structure requires it.
+MBT-R reaches the top of the rubric, with $\overline{L}_{\mathrm{obs}} \in \{4.89, 4.89, 4.95\}$ and both Phase~4 at $\geq 91\%$ and Phase~5 at $\geq 99\%$.
+MBT-R rewrites the student's initial trace into the five-phase form, so Self-Correction is made explicit whenever the original trace needed adjustment.
+This per-phase gap is why MBT-R has higher raw $\overline{L}_{\mathrm{obs}}$ than MBT-S in Table~\ref{tab:phase_presence}.
+Figure~\ref{fig:regulation_mqi} on the right shows the length-aware $\overline{\mathrm{MQI}} = \overline{L}_{\mathrm{obs}} \cdot T_{\mathrm{base}} / T_i$ instead.
+The shorter traces of MBT-S flip the ordering there, with MBT-S ahead of MBT-R.

+The results show that MBT raises the presence of the targeted metacognitive phases, namely monitoring, error correction, and termination behaviors.

-\subsection{Ablation Study: Disentangling SFT and GRPO}
+\subsection{Ablation Study Disentangling SFT and GRPO}

-This section provides a detailed ablation analysis of the MBT framework to disentangle the specific contributions of Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO).
-Table~\ref{tab:tabA9_ablation_training} summarizes the performance across four configurations: Base model, GRPO-only, SFT-only (MBT-S/R), and the full MBT pipeline (SFT+GRPO).
+This section ablates the contributions of Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO) within MBT.
+Table~\ref{tab:ablation} reports four configurations, namely Base, GRPO-only, SFT-only with MBT-S and MBT-R, and the full MBT pipeline that combines SFT and GRPO.